-The C++ standard library contains two set implementations: The structure set is based on a balanced binary tree and the time complexity of its operations is $O(\log n)$ .
-The structure unordered\set uses hashing, and the time complexity of its operations is O(1) on average.
+The C++ standard library contains two set implementations: The structure set is based on a balanced binary tree and its operations work in $O(\log n)$ time.
+The structure unordered\set uses hashing, and its operations work in O(1) time on average.

 The choice of which set implementation to use is often a matter of taste.
-The benefit in the set structure is that it maintains the order of the elements and provides functions that are not available in unordered\set.
-On the other hand, unordered\set is often more efficient.
+The benefit of the set structure is that it maintains the order of the elements and provides functions that are not available in unordered\set.
+On the other hand, unordered\set can be more efficient.

-The following code creates a set that consists of integers, and shows some of the operations.
-The function insert adds an element to the set, the function count returns the number of occurrences of an element, and the function erase removes an element from the set.
+The following code creates a set that contains integers, and shows some of the operations.
+The function insert adds an element to the set, the function count returns the number of occurrences of an element in the set, and the function erase removes an element from the set.